CONNX

 Incremental mode

-When the CONNX origin performs an incremental query, it uses the initial offset as the offset value in the first SQL query.
+When the origin performs an incremental query, it uses the initial offset value in place of the ${OFFSET} parameter in the first SQL query.
 As the origin completes processing the results of the first query, it saves the last offset value that it processes.
 Then it waits the specified query interval before performing a subsequent query.

-When the origin performs a subsequent query, it returns data based on the last-saved offset.
-You can reset the origin to use the initial offset value.
+When the origin performs a subsequent query, it uses the last-saved offset value in place of the ${OFFSET} parameter in the query.
+When needed, you can reset the origin to use the initial offset value.

 Use incremental mode for append-only tables or when you do not need to capture changes to older rows.
 By default, the origin uses incremental mode.